Lurgold/PrismaticDetector/README.md

 ## 🇬🇧 🌱 Prisatic Detector
-PrismaticDetector is a __Free__ Python script that allows the user to Track the [Grow a Garden](https://www.roblox.com/games/126884695634066/Grow-a-Garden) Stocks.
+PrismaticDetector is a __Free__ Program that allows the user to Track the [Grow a Garden](https://www.roblox.com/games/126884695634066/Grow-a-Garden) Stocks.

 ## 🗒️ Features
 Here are the main features of Prismatic Detector :